 In terms of section 135 and Schedule VII of the Companies Act, 2013, the Board of Directors of the Company has constituted a CSR Committee.
-CSR Committee of the Board has developed a CSR Policy which is enclosed as part of this report Annexure 'B'.
-Additionally, the CSR Policy has been uploaded on t In terms of section 135 and Schedule VII of the Companies Act, 2013, the Board of Directors of the Company has constituted a CSR Committee.
-CSR Committee of the Board has developed a CSR Policy which is enclosed as part of this report Annexure 'B'.
-Additionally, the CSR Policy has been uploaded on the website of the Company at www.tapariatools.com. he website of the Company at www.tapariatools.com.
+CSR Committee of the Board has developed a CSR Policy which is enclosed as part of this report as an Annexure 'B'.
+Additionally, the CSR Policy has been uploaded on the website of the Company at www.tapariatools.com.